Saturday, September 28, 2013

 • Miyajima - Japan's sacred shrine island, another of the nation's three famous beauty spots

-• Iwakuni - renown for its iconic wooden arch bridge
+• Iwakuni - renowned for its iconic wooden arch bridge

-• Kyoto - the nation's ancient capital filled with stunning shrine and temples
+• Kyoto - the nation's ancient capital filled with stunning shrines and temples

 • Omiya - the heartland of Bonsai culture.